 Intergenerational Council

-The Intergenerational Council is made up of Saint Mark's community members ranging from youth to elders who gather to review the cathedral's policies, activities, and ministries to broaden and deepen intergenerational perspectives, participation, and leadership.
-Through intentionally intergenerational programming, small group gatherings, and innovative ways to incorporate those new to Saint Mark's, the council aims to foster spiritual growth and nourishing relationships across the age spectrum as we seek to become Beloved Community.
+The Intergenerational Council consists of Saint Mark’s community members ranging from youth to elders who gather to examine the cathedral’s activities and policies from a range of generational perspectives, and to envision ways of being Church in today’s world.
+Through intentionally intergenerational programming, small group gatherings, and innovative ways to incorporate those new to Saint Mark’s, the council aims to foster spiritual growth and nourishing relationships among members of the cathedral, as we seek to become Beloved Community.

 Sunday Forum